 Yet the caller has only deposited 5¢, not the established minimum initial deposit of 10¢.
-This is not working out well for the telephone company.
+This would not work out well for the telephone company.

 The solution is simple, if retrograde.
 Coin lines converted to a 10¢ minimum deposit, if before then operating with a loop start line circuit, were changed to use a ground start line circuit.
+There would thus be no current flowing in the ring conductor unless and until the initial deposit had been made.